flynn-98/electrolyte-mixing-station/README.md

 run-experiment --device_name microtron_01 --repeats 1
 ```

 Run `run-experiment --help` for more information.
-The electrolyte mixing ratios and aspiration variables will be pulled from [here](data/CSVs/electrolyte_recipe.csv).
+The electrolyte mixing ratios and aspiration variables will be pulled from [here](data/CSVs/electrolyte_recipe.csv) (for now).

 ## Accelerated Life Tests